 Featured in Washington Post's Acts of Faith and Christian Century Magazine

 When the unexpected comes and you can’t find the words to pray,

-99 Prayers Your Church Needs (But Doesn’t Know It Yet) will provide the starting point that will help lead you to the prayer your congregation or pastor needs.
-From prayers for a family who has lost a loved one to addiction, to a prayer for the new pastor in a new congregation, these 99 prayers will help you respond to a multitude of unexpected prayer requests--whether celebratory or grieving, or somewhere in between--in the course of your congregation's life.
+99 Prayers Your Church Needs (But Doesn’t Know It Yet) will provide the starting point for the prayer your congregation or pastor needs.
+From prayers for a family who has lost a loved one to addiction, to a prayer for the new pastor in a new congregation, and so many more, these ready-to-read prayers will help you respond to a multitude of unexpected prayer requests—whether celebratory or grieving, or somewhere in between—in the course of your congregation's life.

 - when your pastor has experienced the death of a child

 - those who have lost a loved one to an overdose

 - when your pastor is facing criminal charges

 - a member of your congregation formally changing their name